sayful1/shapla-vue-components/components/shapla-side-navigation/README.md

 # Shapla Side Navigation

-A simple side navigation structure.
+A simple side overlay navigation.
+Normally to use to develop admin panel.

 ## Table of contents